Warsaw itinerary: one day in Warsaw

 Start your Warsaw itinerary at the Saxon garden.
 This garden once belonged to the Saxon palace complex.
 When the gardens opened to the public in 1727 it was the first public park in the world.

+During World War II, the park was severely damaged, and the palace and many of the buildings were destroyed.
+After the war, the park was restored and many of the original features were rebuilt.
 The park still very much resembles a palace garden complete with Baroque statues and a fountain, but without the opulent palace.

 From the Saxon garden it is a short walk to the Presidential Palace.
 The 17th century Presidential palace is one of the few buildings that survived WW2.
 Built in 1643 it saw plenty of renovations though, even before the wars in the 20th century.